-The Trb 8300 F/S accommodates the following measurement units:
+The Trb 8300 D accommodates the following measurement units:

 - FTU Formazin Turbidity Units

 - NTU Nephelometric Turbidity Units

 - EBC European Brewery Convention

+- · ASBC American Society of Brewing Chemist

 - ppm Parts per million

 - g/l grams per liter

-with 1 FTU = 1 NTU = 0.25 EBC = 2.5 ppm = 0.0025 g/l
+with 1 FTU = 1 NTU = 0.25 EBC = 17.5 ASCB = 2.5 ppm = 0.0025 g/l ppm or g/l is used when the undissolved solid content has been determined by an alternative measurement, i.e. dry mass measurements of grab samples or offline measurements.

-The turbidity values FTU, NTU or EBC are used if the turbidity of the process liquid is measured on a Formazin based scale.
+The turbidity values FTU, NTU EBC, or ASBC are used if the turbidity of the process liquid is measured on a Formazin based scale.